RFID implants, NFC payment and the Mark of the Beast

 Police officers and gun owners could also be some of the first to accept an implant.
 A microchip in the hand and another in the gun restricts operation of the weapon, thereby reducing accidental death and increasing safety .
 Imagine a law requiring citizens to get a chip in their hand in order to own or discharge a firearm.
 Allegience to the Beast?
 It's not a far fetched scenarion.
 A watch is too dangerous for such an application due to the larger distance required compared to a hand on a pistol grip.
 Several inches would make a big difference when wrestling away a gun.

 RFID implants and NFC are marketed in a diverse range of applications.
 Notably payments.
 Phone and watch payments are nearly ubiquitous via Apple Pay, Android Pay, and Google Pay.
-Microchip implants are close but they still need work.
-Active RFID has given way to NFC and GPS and security is all but solved.
-Security was the biggest factor since the early generations of RFID implants were proven to be insecure .
+Active RFID has given way to NFC and GPS.
+Microchip implants are close but still need work.
+Security is mostly solved for external payments, but it's still the biggest hurdle for implantable adoption since early generations of RFID implants were proven insecure .
 There's no room for error when finances and identification are at stake.

 Large scale applications have already been successful in animal "chipping", both in pets and livestock.
 These are perfect pilot programs to test and refine a system that could be used on the populace.
-Criminals could follow since they have no choice in the matter, as well elderly dimentia patients which are prone to wandering and severe lapses of memory.
-Border control is a hot button topic.
+Criminals could follow since they have no choice in the matter.
+Elderly dimentia patients are prone to wandering and severe lapses of memory.
+Border control is currently a touchy subject.
 Watches for tracking the health and location of children could become more common as the fears of parents are increasingly preyed upon.
 Schools have already introduced RFID identification.
-All the while a restless and rebellious segment of the general population will be getting "chipped" because they think it's cool .
+A restless and rebellious group of people will be getting "chipped" because they think it's cool .

 Links referenced in this study: